zaghadon/keducoin/README.md

 # KEDU Smart Contracts for Decentralized Rewards and Governance.

-This project consists of the Kedu Coin SmartContract, The Airdrop Distributor Contract, and the South Development Fund Vesting Wallet Contract, all of which are Contracts utilizing the OpenZepplin SmartContracts Library and HardHat Development Tooling.
+This project consists of the KEDU CURRENCY SmartContract, The Airdrop Distributor Contract, and the South Development Fund Vesting Wallet Contract, all of which are Contracts utilizing the OpenZepplin SmartContracts Library and HardHat Development Tooling.

 ## Installing dependencies